chousel1/stig_slayer/README.md

 ## Overview

-STIG Slayer is a client-side web application designed to simplify the management of DISA STIG Checklists (CKLB files).
+STIG Surge is a client-side web application designed to simplify the management of DISA STIG Checklists (CKLB files).
 It allows analysts, system administrators, auditors, and compliance teams to view, edit, compare, and update STIG checklists without requiring installation of additional software.

 The application runs entirely within a modern web browser and does not require a backend server for core functionality.